auth0/nginx-jwt/README.md

 ### The Server Side

-The Nginx server, with the help of the **nginx-jwt** module can now sit in front of your backend services (as a reverse proxy) and through configuration can secure whatever endpoints you desire.
+The Nginx server, with the help of the **nginx-jwt** script can now sit in front of your backend services (as a reverse proxy) and through configuration can secure whatever endpoints you desire.
 In the example above, the `my-backend.com` host actually resolves to your Nginx server, not your actual backend.
-If the `/secured/resource` endpoint was configured to be secured with the module, it would enforce that a valid JWT was sent with each request.
-Without it, the module will return an HTTP `401 Unauthorized`.
+If the `/secured/resource` endpoint was configured to be secured with the script, it would enforce that a valid JWT was sent with each request.
+Without it, the script will return an HTTP `401 Unauthorized`.
 With it, the request will continue to be proxied to the actual backend endpoint.

 ### Authorization

 In the above scenario, the user has been authenticated (identified) and they are then authorized to access the `/secured/resource` endpoint simply because they are a valid user.
 However, often times your endpoint requires that a user also be in a specific security role or have certain security rights.
-The **nginx-jwt** module can be configured to enforce this by requiring the existence of a specific claim.
+The **nginx-jwt** script can be configured to enforce this by requiring the existence of a specific claim.
 Claims are just data in the JWT payload and since the JWT is created and signed by the authentication service, they can be trusted.

 ## Contributing

-The best way to develop and test the **nginx-jwt** module is to run it in a virtualized development environment.
+The best way to develop and test the **nginx-jwt** script is to run it in a virtualized development environment.
 This allows you to run Ngnix separate from your host machine (i.e. your Mac) in a controlled execution environment.
-It also allows you to easily test the module with any number of backing services that Nginx will reverse proxy to.
+It also allows you to easily test the script with any combination of Nginx proxy host configurations and backing services that Nginx will reverse proxy to.

 This repo contains everything you need to do just that.
 It's set up to run Nginx as well as a simple backend server in individual [Docker](http://www.docker.com) containers.